The Complete Guide for American Companies Expanding to Canada

 Let’s dive in.

-Employment agreements and contracts
+Employment agreements and employment contracts

 In Canada, written employment contracts are not merely recommended but considered standard practice, which isn’t always the case in the US.
 Companies that start operations in Canada shouldn’t rely on the existing employment agreements they use in the US, as many clauses related to pay, dismissal, and vacation time may differ.

 There are also different rules with regard to what counts as an independent contractor and what counts as an employee.
 Employers have to be careful not to be liable for a contract worker’s vacation pay, overtime, and other statutory minimums.
 It’s always best to work with a professional who understands Canadian employment laws when drawing up contracts for staff in Canada.
+Additionally, compliance with Canadian employment laws is crucial when hiring employees to ensure all legal requirements are met.

-Canadian termination vs. at-will employment
+Canadian termination vs. at-will employment and severance pay

-Unlike the common at-will employment system in the US, wherein both employer and employee can generally terminate the relationship without cause, Canada operates differently.
 Except when ‘just cause’ exists (indicating egregious misconduct), Canadian workers are usually entitled to substantial prior notice of termination or otherwise receive monetary compensation in lieu of that notice.
 The required length of notice depends on several factors, such as the employee’s tenure, role, age, and ease of finding comparable work.
 Incorrectly handling termination could easily trigger wrongful dismissal claims against an employer, so consulting with a legal professional first is advised.

 Compensation